 The CUA ordination program is much like that in any established denomination; education and ordination are handled separately.
-A traditional seminary, or Christian Bachelors, degree fulfills most of the educational requirements; and there are a couple Christian Universalist specific requirements as well.
+A traditional seminary degree, or at least a Christian Bachelor’s fulfills most of the educational requirements; and there are a couple Christian Universalist specific requirements as well.
 We also have our own full correspondence education, plus different accelerated programs–depending on your background & experience:

 - FastTrack: Many come to the CUA as experienced clergy, having come to a Universalist understanding during their ministry.
 For those who qualify with both ministry experience, and a traditional theological education, the process is simple: We check your references, and background.
 You write a few papers, and discuss things with our ordination committee.
 Assuming it’s a good fit, we will either officially recognize your existing ordination, or ordain you ourselves—whichever is best for your situation.